hbowden-arch/hbowden-arch.github.io/_pages/research.md

 ## Machine Learning

 The use of machine learning in science and in astronomy in particular is sky-rocketing!
 Machine learning provides a way forward for exploring complicated correlations and enormous datasets previously limited by traditional techniques.
 This is becoming more and more relevant as next-generation telescopes bring colossal observational catalogs and simulations grow in size.
 In my research, I use neural networks to learn the complex relationships between environment, galaxy, and dark matter halo.
-By training neural networks on simulated mock catalogs of galaxies and halos like those from UniverseMachine, my work opens a new window onto the invisible properties of dark matter halos and the galaxy-halo connection.
+By training neural networks on simulated mock catalogs of galaxies and halos like those from [UniverseMachine](https://www.peterbehroozi.com/](https://arxiv.org/abs/1806.07893), my work opens a new window onto the invisible properties of dark matter halos and the galaxy-halo connection.

 ## Papers and Other Links

+Halo Properties from Observable Measures of Environment: I. Halo and Subhalo Masses: [Bowden et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230707549B/abstract)

+Finding environmental measures sensitive to halo properties using neural networks ([Talk at KITP](https://youtu.be/FfkyKTMVvx0))